Tesla Inc. (TSLA) Stock Price and Analyst Predictions

 Barclays gave a rating of “Overweight” to TSLA, setting the target price at $275 in the report published on February 15th of the current year.

-During the last 5 trading sessions, TSLA fell by -9.97%, which changed the moving average for the period of 200-days by -16.67% in comparison to the 20-day moving average, which settled at $195.74.
-In addition, Tesla Inc. saw 41.65% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TSLA rose by +6.48%, which changed the moving average for the period of 200-days by -27.28% in comparison to the 20-day moving average, which settled at $192.23.
+In addition, Tesla Inc. saw 49.48% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading